 So, How Many Days Should I Work Out?

 Before you know definitively how often you need to work out, it's a good idea to be realistic about the type of workouts you’re doing and what your end goal is.

 The Center For Disease Control (CDC) recommends 150 minutes of moderate exercise a week, which sounds like a lot, but it becomes manageable when you consider that that's just 30 minutes a day, five days a week, and you don't need to do it all at once.
 You could go on three 10-minute walks every week day, for example, and still meet that goal.

-The CDC also adds that it's important to do both aerobic and strength training exercises for optimal health.
-But keep in mind, this number is likely to keep your heart healthy, but you may need to go above and beyond to see gains.
+The CDC and American Heart Association (AHA) also add that it's important to do both aerobic and strength training exercises for optimal health.
+Keep in mind, this number is just a guideline for you to follow to keep yourself healthy and active.
+However, depending on your goals, but you may need to go above and beyond to see gains.
 "If you go too long in between workouts, it can hinder your progress in the long run,” Hickey says.

 Do I Need A Rest Day?

 We know the importance of daily exercise, so it can seem counterintuitive to take a rest day, but if you even have to ask this question, chances are you definitely need one.
 Rest days are just as important to your health as exercise.

 Rest days are absolutely needed, especially when you're strength training.
 Yourmuscles repair themselves during rest, according to the American Counsel On Exercise (ACE).
 "If you're training every day, you'll limit the growth of muscle mass and you'll increase the chance of becoming injured," Hickey tells Lively.

 So, if you're feeling sore or tired, give yourself some grace and take the rest day; you can still move your body by stretching or going for a casual walk.